pulumi/docs/content/kubecon/_index.md

       description: |
         Pulumi streamlines Kubernetes cluster configuration, management, and app workload deployments to your clusters.
       items:
-          - title: RSVP to “Down the Rabbit Hole”
+          - title: RSVP to “Down the Rabbit Hole” Happy Hour
             icon: security
             icon_color: violet
             description: with Pulumi, Oso and Apollo GraphGL for an evening of mountain magic Wednesday, November 13, 8-10pm MT at Lake Effect, 155 W 200 S, Salt Lake City